Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 - Porter is responsible for taking 11.5% of his team's field goal attempts this season with 13.2 per game.

-- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- Porter is averaging 7.3 three-point field goal attempts per game this season, which is 17.7% of his team's shots from beyond the arc.

 - Porter's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.